 This recipe here is for chocolate chip cookies, which instead of being baked individually, a good amount of cookie dough is placed in a deep dish ramekin and baked.
 The trick here is to not over bake it, so that the centre remains still slightly molten.
 To help with the molten centre I like to add extra chocolate chips in the centre.
 This makes the centre extra gooey and chocolatey.
 THE BEST!
 You can easily serve this dessert as it is, however to take it up a notch and make it fancier, you can add a sprinkle of flaky salt, a scoop of ice cream or whip a dollop of cream on top.

 If you want to do some normal cookies instead of these deep dish chocolate chip cookies, you can easily use this recipe too.
 All you have to do is divide the mixture and roll into balls, about 35g each.
 With this recipe you should manage to get around 2 dozens.
-If you want the cookies to be chewy and chunky, it’s important to freeze the cookie balls for about 30 minutes prior baking.
+It’s important to freeze the cookie balls for about 30 minutes prior baking so that you limit the spreading.
+However, this recipe yields thin and crispy cookies.
 If you don’t want to cook all the cookies at once, these cookies also freeze nicely for about 3 months.
 I do recommend this!
 Baked cookies don’t stay fresh for long, so it’s always best to cook in small batches and always have fresh ones.

 Deep Dish Chocolate Chip cookies